"Sex and the City" actor Chris Noth accused of sexual assault by 2 women - ExBulletin

 “Sex and the City” actor Chris Noth accused of sexual assault by 2 women

-ANGELS (WJWAt least two women have accused “Sex and the City” actor Chris Noth of sexual assault, The Hollywood Reporter revealed Thursday.
-The women shared their stories with the outlet months apart and said they were motivated to come forward after seeing promotions for “And Just Like That,” the “SATC” sequel series for HBO Max.
+LOS ANGELES (WJW) At least two women have accused “Sex and the City” actor Chris Noth of sexual assault, The Hollywood Reporter revealed Thursday.

 A woman, who said she was 22 when she met Noth in Los Angeles in 2004, claimed he raped her after she brought a book back to his apartment.
 She remembers getting blood on her shirt and going to the hospital with a friend for stitches.